vendu/vaaja/usr/games/mjolnir/notes/ITEMS.md

 - pit
 - hole
 - teleport
+- quicksand

-## 9 - scroll
+## 9 - book
-- scrolls contains spell to be casted

 ## Spells
 - spell of identify
+  - identifies player possessions
 - spell of teleport
-- spell of activate cross
+  - teleports player to a random location (on the current level)
-- spell of paralyze
+- spell of light
+  - activates cross of light; it starts to glow and heats up
-- spell of icebolt
+- spell of firebolt
+  - causes burns
-- spell of thunderbolt
+- spell of frostbolt
+  - causes freezing, even necrosis if bad enough
-- spell of lightning
+- spell of shockbolt
+  - causes paralyses
 - spell of show map - shows the map of the current level
 - spell of stop time
 - spell of bless

 ## o - ring
+- ring of strength      - gives player 2 x STR
+- ring of mind          - gives player 2 * INTEL
+- ring of magic         - gives player 2 x MAGIC
 - ring of levitation
 - ring of invisibility
 - ring of teleport
-- ring of night vision
+- ring of darkvision

 ## \ - whip
 - may be used to slay non-demonic, usually smaller creatures